0xGingi/CCP-Social-Credit-discord/README.md

 # CCP-Social-Credit-discord
-A simple bot that mocks the CCP's Social credit system.
+A simple bot that mocks the CCP's Social credit system. - Now rewritten in Javascript!
 DISCLAIMER: The terms in the "good" and "bad" field here are meant to mock the CCP and in no way reflect the views of the author
 ## Docker
 ```